YiyuHong/dacon_tour2022/README.md

 ```
 The output result file `submit.csv` in the `seed_wise_ensemble` folder yields public leaderboard score: 0.86543, private leaderboard score: 0.85923.

-We also have tried distillation using the predicted ensembled test result.
+We also have tried knowledge distillation learning using the predicted ensembled test result.

 We mixed the test data and train data to train a new model where the label for the test data is the ensembled predicted probability of test sample in the `seed_wise_ensemble` folder.